 Gogarth (E1, 112m), A DoWH (HVS, 130m), Anglesey

 Gogarth.
 The biggest and scariest of the British sea cliffs (at least South of Scotland).
-A couple of trips here sampling some three star routes....
+Here are a couple of trips there with some mates sampling some three star routes....

 <NEXT POST PREVIOUS POST>